Veeva Systems Inc.

 Research and Development

-Research and development expenses for the fiscal year ended January 31, 2026 increased $74 million, primarily due to an increase of $64 million in employee compensation-related costs, which was driven by increases in salaries and benefits, as well as headcount.
+Research and development expenses for the three months ended April 30, 2026 increased $24 million, primarily due to an increase of $18 million in employee compensation-related costs, which was driven by increases in salaries and benefits, as well as an increase in headcount.
 The expansion of our headcount in research and development was to support development work for the products that we offer or may offer in the future.

 We expect research and development expenses to increase in the future, primarily due to employee compensation-related costs and hosting fees as we continue to invest in our product offerings.